 How many of you have heard any speech by our leaders recently concerning the military or in front of the military.
 Usually nothing important is said outside of the usual pap.

 Shout outs to the various services: (Got some Marines in the house today!!
 “Hooyah!!”)

 Thank you for you service.
-The nation was grateful for your nonstop deployments and for the unique losses and burdens placed on you through the past dozen years of open-ended war.
+All men and women in uniform are heroes.
+The nation was grateful for your nonstop deployments and for the unique losses and burdens placed on you through the past 2 decades of open-ended war.

-He said that the “9/11 generation of heroes” represented the very best in the country, and that its members constituted a military that was not only superior to all current adversaries but no less than “the finest fighting force in the history of the world.”
+Obama said in 2015 that the “9/11 generation of heroes” represented the very best in the country, and that its members constituted a military that was not only superior to all current adversaries but no less than “the finest fighting force in the history of the world.”

 This is the way we have become accustomed to discussing the military; over blown, limitless praise absent any hint of criticism or skepticism we apply to other American institutions funded by taxpayer monies.

 The reverent but disengaged attitude toward the military has become the American norm.
 It was not always so.
 Ike may have commanded the finest fighting force in the world on D-Day but he did not describe it that way.
 He warned his troops, “Your task will not be an easy one,” because “your enemy is well-trained, well-equipped, and battle-hardened.”

 So many Americans served during World War II and the Cold War that, while we respected the military, we were all well aware of it’s shortcomings.

 While we have been at war for the past 20 years or so years the vast majority of the nation has not.
 Some 3 million have served in Iraq or Afghanistan, many more than once.
 That’s about 0.75% of the population.
 During WWII some ten percent of the population was under arms.